YellowGregs/Luau-Editor/README.md

 - if you want to do any contributions than you can do it, if you want too

+### Features
+- Has some syntax
+- you can drag files to folder
+- you can duplicate folders and file
+- you have ai assistance
+- you can rename files or folders
+- many shortcuts keybind
+- you can save (useless)
+- you can add new files and folder
+- and yea thats all idk

 ## image 1
 <img width="2559" height="1378" alt="image" src="https://github.com/user-attachments/assets/70b95f69-b918-4290-8410-f06c0ea386e9" />